-Foreman - All of the above, plus: A "haunted" portrait of Henry Stauf that changes appearance as you walk by.Estimated delivery:Add $10 USD to ship outside the US
+Foreman - All of the above, plus: A "haunted" portrait of Henry Stauf that changes appearance as you walk by.Estimated delivery:Ships anywhere in the world

 5 backers Limited (995 left of 1000)

-Site Manager - All of the above, plus: A talking, taunting bust of Stauf as it appears in the game.Estimated delivery:Add $10 USD to ship outside the US
+Site Manager - All of the above, plus: A talking, taunting bust of Stauf as it appears in the game.Estimated delivery:Ships anywhere in the world

-Building Inspector - All of the above, plus: An actual working, limited edition replication of the Gear Maze Puzzle as it appears in the game.Estimated delivery:Add $10 USD to ship outside the US
+Building Inspector - All of the above, plus: An actual working, limited edition replication of the Gear Maze Puzzle as it appears in the game.Estimated delivery:Ships anywhere in the world

 Architect - All of the above, plus: Your name on an object in the Stauf Mansion.
 (For some possibilities, see the Rewarding Experience section)Estimated delivery: